What Information Clerks Do

 Information clerks typically do the following:

-Court clerks organize and maintain the records of the court for which they work.
-They prepare the calendar of cases, also known as a docket, and tell attorneys and witnesses when they need to appear in court.
-Court clerks put together materials for court proceedings and prepare, file, and forward case files.
-They also keep records of, and answer inquiries about, court proceedings.
+Court clerks organize and maintain court records.
+They prepare the calendar of cases, also known as the docket, and inform attorneys and witnesses about their upcoming court appearances.
+Court clerks also receive, file, and forward court documents.

-Eligibility interviewers do interviews both in person and over the phone to determine if applicants qualify for government assistance and resources.
-They answer applicants’ questions about benefits and programs and refer them to other agencies or programs when their own agency cannot help.
+Eligibility interviewers conduct interviews both in person and over the phone to determine if applicants qualify for government assistance and benefits.
+They answer applicants’ questions about programs and may refer them to other agencies for assistance.

-File clerks keep companies’ and organizations’ paper or electronic records.
-They enter data into, organize, and retrieve files.
+File clerks maintain electronic or paper records.
+They enter and retrieve data, organize records, and file documents.
 In organizations with electronic filing systems, file clerks scan and upload documents.

-Human resources assistants provide administrative support to human resource departments.
-They keep personnel records, collecting information about employees, such as their addresses, employment history, and performance evaluations.
-They post information about job openings and review the resumes and applications of candidates for employment to ensure that they are eligible for the positions for which they have applied.
+Human resources assistants provide administrative support to human resources managers.
+They maintain personnel records on employees, including their addresses, employment history, and performance evaluations.
+They may post information about job openings and compile candidates’ résumés for review.

-Interviewers do interviews over the phone, in person, through the mail, or electronically.
-They use the information they get to complete forms, applications, or questionnaires for market research surveys, Census forms, and medical histories.
-Interviewers are usually given specific instructions about what questions to ask and what information to collect.
-They compile and record information from their interviews.
+Interviewers conduct interviews over the phone, in person, through mail, or online.
+They use the information to complete forms, applications, or questionnaires for market research surveys, census forms, and medical histories.
+Interviewers typically follow set procedures and questionnaires to obtain specific information.

-License clerks help the public with applications for licenses and permits.
-They process applications and collect application fees.
-They determine if applicants are qualified to receive the particular license or permit.
-They keep records of applications received and licenses issued.
-License clerks keep applicants informed about the status of their application and notify them if they need to provide additional information.
+License clerks process applications for licenses and permits, administer tests, and collect application fees.
+They determine if applicants are qualified to receive particular licenses or if additional documentation needs to be submitted.
+They also maintain records of applications received and licenses issued.

 Reservation and transportation ticket agents and travel clerks take and confirm passengers’ reservations for hotels and transportation.
 They also sell and issue tickets and answer questions about itineraries, rates, and package tours.
-These clerks prepare invoices outlining rates and fees and accept payment from passengers.
-They may check baggage and assign boarding passes to passengers.
+Ticket agents who work at airports and railroads also check bags and issue boarding passes to passengers.